Perth Observatory Events

 Perth Observatory is managed and operated by the Perth Observatory Volunteer Group, who are a not-for-profit organisation offering educational and tourist viewings of the southern hemisphere night sky through a variety of telescopes.

-For you to be able to experience something special when visiting Perth, here are the highlights of the 2018 Autumn Calendar of the Perth Observatory.
+For you to be able to experience something special when visiting Perth, here are the highlights of the calendar of the Perth Observatory.

 Perth Observatory Guided Day Tours

 Come up and see a state treasure and see why the Observatory was so important to help the growth of the state of Western Australia.
 Learn about the history of the Perth Observatory, our telescopes and our previous scientific accomplishments.
 See a meteorite in our museum or explore the beautiful bushland grounds (just watch out for the kangaroos!)
-Prices $15 adult / $10 concession and $5 child.
+Prices Adult: $25, Concessions: $20, Child: $15 and carers are free.

 Observatory Sundowner